voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

         - :ref:`FiftyOneImageLabelsDataset`
         - :ref:`BDDDataset`

-        If none of these formats match, then click another tab to see how to load a |Dataset| in a custom format.

-        If one of these |Dataset| types does match your data, you can load it with the following code.
+        If one of these |Dataset| types matches your data, you can load it with the following code.

         .. code-block:: python